 Gestational eTRF modestly improves glucose tolerance in young adult males

 To assess glucose homeostasis in the offspring, we conducted ITTs and GTTs between PND 60 and 70.
 Male offspring averaged 15mg/dL higher blood glucose during insulin tolerance testing compared to females (psex=0.0018), but no effect of maternal dietary restriction was evident through linear mixed effect modeling (Figure 2E, pdiet=0.73).
 Summarizing the ITT by calculating the area under the curve (AUC) demonstrated there was no diet:sex interaction (pdiet:sex=0.069), but an effect of maternal restriction where eTRF offspring had lower AUC compared to AL offspring, 8.5% and 2.2% lower in females and males respectively (pdiet=0.013), and a significant effect of sex (psex<0.0001).
 As expected, males had a higher AUC than females (Figure 2F).
 The initial response to insulin (the rate of glucose decline over the first 60 minutes, not pictured) was not significant for sex (psex=0.10) or treatment (pdiet=0.83).
-These data suggest that gestational eTRF slightly improves the response to insulin challenge in adult mice, and that this is not driven by increased fat mass.
+These data suggest that gestational eTRF slightly improves the response to insulin challenge in adult mice, and that this is not driven by reduced fat mass.

 Glucose tolerance was similar in young adulthood between groups in both males and females (Figure 2G).
 We found no significant effect of diet (pdiet=0.53) on the rise in blood glucose during GTT, but there was an effect of sex (psex=0.0093) on glucose tolerance, again with expected higher glucose levels in male mice.
 The summarized AUC for the GTT (Figure 2H) shows a significant interaction between sex and maternal dietary treatment (psex:diet=0.00082). eTRF males had an 8.2% lower AUC than their AL counterparts (pdiet<0.0001) while this was absent in females (pdiet=0.99).
 Fasting blood glucose, assessed before ITT and GTT, was 10.4% higher in males than in females (psex=0.0054; Figure 2I), but did not differ significantly by maternal dietary treatment (pdiet=0.18).
 Taken together these data suggest that gestational eTRF has very a mild effect on adult offspring, despite the narrow feeding window.
 Offspring whose mothers were fed eTRF had slightly improved responses to insulin and glucose challenge but no differences in body weight or in fat mass.